-From the large set of viable extensions to \LCDM, a subset will be chosen to be tested by \Euclid.
+From the large set of viable extensions to \LCDM, a specific subset will be chosen for testing with \Euclid.
 In particular, various modifications to gravity and the dark sector will be considered~\citep{EP-Adamek,EP-Racz}.
 A wide range of common phenomenology found in the most general scalar-tensor theories will be covered, including scale-dependent~\citep{Casas23a, EP-Koyama} and scale-independent~\citep{Frusciante23} modifications to the growth of structures.
 Alongside the selected models, model-independent parametrisations will also be considered \cite{Euclid:2025tpw}.
-In the dark sector, both evolving and interacting dark energy models will be considered, as well as exotic dark matter models \citep{Euclid:2024pwi}.
-In addition, extensions that do not change the dark sector or gravity will be tested, namely non-standard initial conditions \citep[][ Euclid Consortium: Finelli et al.\ in prep.]{Ballardini23, Andrews24}, departures from the cosmological principle and relativistic effects~\citep[see][for example]{Lepori-EP19, EP-Lesgourgues}.
+In the dark sector, both evolving and interacting dark energy models will be considered, as well as exotic dark matter models \citep{EP-Lesgourgues}.
+In addition, extensions that do not change the dark sector or gravity will be tested, namely non-standard initial conditions \citep{Ballardini23, Andrews24,EP-Finelli}, departures from the cosmological principle and relativistic effects~\citep[see e.g.][]{Lepori-EP19, EP-Lesgourgues}.
 Similar models have been recognised as primary candidates for testing in other large galaxy surveys~\citep[see][for example for an assessment by the Vera Rubin Observatory]{Ishak:2019aay}.

 A more significant challenge is to test and provide frameworks for probing these selected extensions, while ensuring that the combination of different model extensions is done in a self-consistent manner.
-This effort encompasses, for example, delivering validated and accurate nonlinear models applicable to both of \Euclid's primary probes: galaxy clustering and weak lensing~\citep{EP-Bose, EP-Koyama}.
+This effort encompasses, for example, delivering validated and accurate non-linear models applicable to both of \Euclid's primary probes: galaxy clustering and weak lensing~\citep{EP-Bose, EP-Koyama}.
 It also involves testing standard approximations that may not hold under the precision of \Euclid's measurements.
-For example, this includes considerations such as omitting the magnification bias in predicting the primary observables~\citep{Lepori-EP19, EP-JelicCizmek}, or accounting for nonlinear modified gravity effects in galaxy clustering~\citep{EP-Bose}.
+For example, this includes considerations such as omitting the magnification bias in predicting the primary observables~\citep{Lepori-EP19, EP-JelicCizmek}, or accounting for non-linear modified gravity effects in galaxy clustering~\citep{EP-Bose}.
 These issues are addressed in this paper.
 The protocols and models developed through this process will then be available for reliably analysing the forthcoming data.